P1xt/p1xt-guides/README.md

 - "not in a rush" plan that focuses on pushing beyond beginner level, and intermediate level, to expert level as a web developer with a reasonable foundation in software engineering

-goal: confident web developer ready to apply for non-junior positions (this one primarily focuses on web development but includes enough computer science to lay a good foundation)
+**Goal:** confident web developer ready to apply for non-junior positions (this one primarily focuses on web development but includes enough computer science to lay a good foundation)

 [go to the Web Development with Computer Science Foundations Guide](./wd-cs.md)